 In a world where the scale of plastic pollution can be overwhelming, our goal is to provide a relatable metric that resonates with people from all walks of life, allowing individuals, communities, and businesses to visualize the impact they are making with us.
 Each plastic bottle symbolizes a piece of the pollution puzzle – a fragment that represents humanity’s sustainability efforts and potential to alter the fate of our planet and uplift communities in vulnerable coastal areas.

 But how does Plastic Bank calculate the equivalent number of bottles of a kilogram of plastic?

 PET plastic bottles collected can either be raw (obtained from the environment as-is with possible dust, grime, caps, and labels), or they can be collected and exchanged clean (labels and caps removed, bottles cleaned).
 The acceptance of raw or clean bottles differs by branch and region.
-However, for standardized comparison, the research used raw bottles as the authentic metric to represent how bottles are recovered from the environment.
+However, for a standardized comparison, the sustainability efforts study used raw bottles as an authentic metric to represent how bottles are recovered from the environment.